-- Read other stories in the series about the growth of local pastors in The United Methodist Church
+Read the full the series about growth of local pastors in The United Methodist Church.

 “Artie is a gifted pastor indeed,” said the Rev. Chappell Temple, senior pastor of Christ United Methodist Church in Sugar Land, Texas.
 “And his approach offers a viable model for ministry to the whole community, including some whom we are rarely able to touch.”

 While perhaps exceptional in his success, Cadar is representative of how The United Methodist Church increasingly depends on local pastors and other non-ordained local church leaders — as opposed to ordained elders — to reach Hispanics in the United States.

 It’s a trend that some in the denomination have mixed feelings about, but the need for outreach is unquestioned.

 Hispanics numbered about 54 million or 17 percent of the nation’s population in 2013, the U.S. Census Bureau says.
 The United Methodist Church had 75,196 Hispanic members that year, representing about 1 percent of U.S. membership, according to the General Council on Finance and Administration, the denomination’s finance agency.